MarnieMaddock/FRDATranscriptomicAtlas/README.md

 ## Recommended installation (local)

+The FRDA Transcriptomic Atlas runs through R. If you are new to R, please use the detailed installation instructions [here](https://marniemaddock.github.io/FRDATranscriptomicAtlas/).

 > ⚠️ **Initial installation may take up to ~30 minutes**
 > This is expected and occurs because the package installs large cached datasets and dependencies required for interactive analyses.
+These datasets are cached locally for offline reuse, so this long download is only performed once.
+Subsequent launches are fast and do not require re-downloading data and will load instantly.

 ```r
 install.packages('FRDATranscriptomicAtlas', repos = c('https://marniemaddock.r-universe.dev', 'https://cloud.r-project.org'))
 ```

-These datasets are cached locally for offline reuse, so this long download is only performed once.
-Subsequent launches are fast and do not require re-downloading data.

-# To run app
+## To run app

 ```
 library(FRDATranscriptomicAtlas)